 The progressive increase of sprouting inhibition in Cdxt and its sprouting similar to Pv at 2% and the gradual and very similar to Pv response of this species to salinity level for aerial apex growth, could be explained by the high starch levels found in a study (Lulli et al., 2011) on the stolons of this species, high starch levels in Cdxt could explain this behaviour that is similar to that of a halophytic plants.These responses of bermudagrass even for the root apex growth, are in agreement with earlier studies (Marcum and Murdoch, 1990, 1994; Marcum, 1999) where bermudagrass cultivars responded to increasing salinity levels in a manner intermediate between that of glycophytes and halophytes.

-Pv exhibited a different behavior, with even an increase in root tip elongation at salinity levels of 2%, as root tip elongation inhibition at 1% salinity was not statistically different from 3%..
+Pv exhibited a different behavior, with even an increase in root tip elongation at salinity levels of 2%, as root tip elongation inhibition at 1% salinity was not statistically different from 3%.

 Results show that the root anatomy is altered when plants are exposed to high NaCl concentrations.
 In particular, we observed changes in the size of the roots and all the primary root tissues developed closer to the root apex when compared with the control roots.
 There are many data showing that morphological and anatomical traits influence the uptake processes (Dunabin et al., 2004; Trubat et al., 2006; Rieger and Litvin, 1999; Rewald et al., 2012) and that the acceleration of primary tissues development might be related with the strategy of the plant root to reduce the uptake and the translocation of high amount of ions (Martinka and Lux 2004; Enstone et al. 2002; Reinhardt and Rost 1995; Karahara et al., 2004; Krishnamurthy et al., 2009, Vaculík et al., 2012b).
 These observations are in agreement with our results in which the earlier root modification observed could confer a higher tolerance to NaCl stress.

-The weaker correlations between salinity levels and root apex growth inhibition and the absence of correlation for root tip elongation inhibition in Pv, confirmed a high degree of salinity tolerance and seemed to have adaptation mechanisms for superior salinity tolerance.
-(Lee et al 2004).
+The weaker correlations between salinity levels and root apex growth inhibition and the absence of correlation for root tip elongation inhibition in Pv, confirmed a high degree of salinity tolerance and seemed to have adaptation mechanisms for superior salinity tolerance (Lee et al 2004).

 Conclusions